CloudM-Migrate/documentation/Endpoint-Configuration-Guides/PSTArchive.md

 ### Access to Mapped Drives using PSEXEC

 If using clustering then ensure the CloudM Migrate service has access to mapped drives.
 Confirm you are logged in as nt authority\system. whoami.
-Run the command to map the drive as system. launch command prompt as SYSTEM user using psexec - psexec -i -s cmd.exe.
+Run the command to map the drive as system.
+Launch command prompt as SYSTEM user using psexec - psexec -i -s cmd.exe.

 - Replace \\servername\sharedfolder with the UNC path of the folder you wish to map.
 - net use z: \\servername\sharedfolder /persistent:yes